RECLAIMING THE PROMISE

 Members of the Washtenaw Regional Organizing Committee (WeROC) join with AFT Michigan members to discuss common issues in the community.

-Members of the Metro Det AFL-CIO, Detroit Branch NAACP, ACLU of Michigan, AFT Michigan, parents, students and ministers participate in a an education justice presentation.
+Representatives of the Metro Detroit AFL-CIO, Detroit Branch NAACP, ACLU of Michigan, AFT Michigan, parents, students and faith leaders standing together for education justice .

 Students in Dearborn receiving books through the AFT/First Book partnership.